ElementsProject/lightning/doc/lightning-waitsendpay.7.md

 The **waitsendpay** RPC command polls or waits for the status of an outgoing payment that was initiated by a previous **sendpay** invocation.

-The *partid* argument must match that of the **sendpay** command.

-Optionally the client may provide a *timeout*, an integer in seconds, for this RPC command to return.
-If the *timeout* is provided and the given amount of time passes without the payment definitely succeeding or definitely failing, this command returns with a 200 error code (payment still in progress).
-If *timeout* is not provided this call will wait indefinitely.

-Indicating a *timeout* of 0 effectively makes this call a pollable query of the status of the payment.

 If the payment completed with success, this command returns with success.
 Otherwise, if the payment completed with failure, this command